-Our Board of Directors has adopted a stockholder rights plan.
+Our board of directors has adopted a stockholder rights plan.
 Under the rights plan, one right has been issued and is attached to each outstanding share of common stock.
-Except as set forth below, each right, when it becomes exercisable, entitles the registered holder to purchase from us one one-hundredth of a share of our Series A preferred stock, \$0.01 par value per share, at a price of \$30.00 per one one-hundredth of a Series A preferred share, subject to adjustment.
-The rights agreement is filed as an exhibit to the registration statement of which this prospectus is a part and is also available upon request to us.
-You should read the rights agreement carefully to fully understand the terms of the stockholder rights plan.
+Except as set forth below, each right, when it becomes exercisable, entitles the registered holder to purchase from us one one-hundredth of a share of our Series A preferred stock, \$0.01 par value per share, at a price of \$30.00 per one one-hundredth of a Series A preferred stock as an exhibit to the registration statement of which this prospectus is a part and is also available upon request to us.
+You should read the rights greement carefully to fully understand the terms of the stockholder rights plan.